Dutch colonial empire: Placenames

+In Indonesia, the Nassau District in Toba Regency, North Sumatra, is believed to be named after the House of Orange-Nassau.
+The Oranje Nassau Coal Mine in Banjar Regency was named after the royal house.
+Puncak Jaya, also known as Carstensz Pyramid, was named after Dutch explorer Jan Carstenszoon.
+The Lorentz National Park in Central Papua is named for Hendrikus Albertus Lorentz, a Dutch explorer who passed through the area on his 1909–10 expedition.

 Many of South Africa's major cities have Dutch names i.e. Johannesburg, Kaapstad, Vereeniging, Bloemfontein and Vanderbijlpark.

 The country name New Zealand originated with Dutch cartographers, who called the islands Nova Zeelandia, after the Dutch province of Zeeland.
 British explorer James Cook subsequently anglicized the name to New Zealand.
 (Note: The first European name for New Zealand was Staten Landt, the name given to it by the Dutch explorer Abel Tasman, who in 1642 became the first European to see the islands.
 Tasman assumed it was part of a southern continent connected with land discovered in 1615 off the southern tip of South America by Jacob Le Maire, which had been named Staten Landt, meaning "Land of the (Dutch) States-General".)

 The Australian island state Tasmania is named after Dutch explorer Abel Tasman, who made the first reported European sighting of the island on 24 November 1642.
 He first named the island Anthony van Diemen's Land after his sponsor Anthony van Diemen, the Governor of the Dutch East Indies.
 The name was later shortened to Van Diemen's Land by the British.
 It was officially renamed in honor of its first European discoverer on 1 January 1856.
 Arnhem Land is named after the Dutch ship named Arnhem.
 The captain of the Arnhem (Willem van Coolsteerdt) also named the large island, east of Arnhem Groote Eylandt, in modern Dutch spelling Groot Eiland: Large Island.